elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/discussion_board.md

 folder: the_handbook
 ---

-Your course on blackboard has a space where you can host online discussions.
+Your course on Quercus has a space where you can host online discussions.
 The discussions are asynchronous meaning that they can be effective places to have discussions over a period of time.
-They can also be maintained as an archive for review throughout the course.
+They can be maintained as an archive for review throughout the course.
+Much like modules they can also be set to become available based on time and date parameters.

 ## Discussion Board Basics

-Consists of FORUMS and THREADS
-A forum is an area for discussion about a topic, and thread discussions are that forum.
-(i.e., A forum could be Week 1 and on that forum will be threads discussing topics from that week)

-## Tutorial on Portal Info Site

- Please go to this article here for more details: [http://www.portalinfo.utoronto.ca/content/discussion-board](http://www.portalinfo.utoronto.ca/content/discussion-board)
+The Discussions can be created and found in the Discussions area of your course.

+They are structured as Topics (created at the top level) and replies (which happen inside the topics).

+Discussions are searchable and can be ungraded or graded depending how you want to assess the activity.

+To read more about the Discussions area of the course please see the [Discussions](https://community.canvaslms.com/docs/DOC-10460#jive_content_id_Discussions) area in the Canvas Guide.